DCC-EX/dcc-ex.github.io/docs/about/contributing/website/style-guide.rst

       :depth: 2
       :local:

-This page aims to provide guidance for people contributing to the |DCC-EX| website.
+This page aims to provide guidance for people contributing to the |DCC-EX| website on how to write individual pages to a) provide a better user experience, and b) be easier to maintain the documentation.

 Text and Style Standards
 ========================